avianand/Basic-Ecommerce-App/README.md

         1. email should be unique.
         2. password and password confirmation should be same.
         3. Create an account if all passes.
 37. Use cookies to manage session and provide authentication.
-Use cookie-session library
+Use cookie-session library.
+38. write the function to accept signin request. similar to signup.
+        Signin function should check if email exists.
+        Then check the passwords.
+39. Use hashing+salting for password storage for securing storing password in DB. put the logic to generate hashing and salting in user.js file in create function.
+        Use Crypto.scrypt function encrypt password with salt. use promise based version to use async await syntax and handle password easily.
+        Salt of the password is saved with the hashed password with a dot seperator.
+40. Now create signin method using hashed password comparision.
+Create a new function called comparePassword to compare hashed passwords.
+41.